JBShady/COD5-Remastered/README.md

 ### Characters

 ## Weapons
-* All maps share the same loadout, except for the exceptions described in the table below.
+* All maps share the same loadout, except for the exceptions described in the table below:

 ### Loadout
 | Category | Nacht Der Untoten  | Verrückt | Shi No Numa | Der Riese |